alessandralanz/Interrupt-Driven-Keyboard-Driver/README.md

 Press **ESC** to exit.
 When ESC is pressed the driver will also restore control of IRQ1 back to the stock Linux keyboard handler.
 This can be verified by looking at `cat /proc/interrupts` which should display i8042 handling IRQ1.

 ### 4. Remove the kernel module
 When finished run `rmmod ioctl_module` to unload the module.
-This can be checked by running `lsmod` which should show no modules.
+This can be checked by running `lsmod` which should show no modules

 ## Sources
 - [OS Primer Writeup](https://www.cs.bu.edu/fac/richwest/cs552_fall_2025/assignments/primer/primer.html)